marcraft2/tesla-carplay/tesla-doc.md

 user : `root`

-You are now connected to a command terminal, with that we will be able to control your rasberry.
+You are now connected to a command terminal, with that we will be able to control your Raspberry Pi.

 Attention the keyboard is a QWERTY!
 (It is not necessary to change, we have very little to do, adapt you)